 As you know, based on the guidance that government and health experts have given, Nutrien Wonderhub has made the difficult decision to temporarily close our facility.
 We had initially announced a closure for two weeks to do our part to help and stop the spread of the COVID-19 virus in our community.
-At this time, we have made the decision to remain closed until April 30th and will continue to evaluate a re-opening date based on information from the Government of Saskatchewan and the Saskatchewan Health Authority social distancing continues to be the best way for us to slow the spread of this new contagion and avoid overwhelming the healthcare system.
+At this time, we have made the decision to remain closed and will continue to evaluate a re-opening date based on information from the Government of Saskatchewan and the Saskatchewan Health Authority social distancing continues to be the best way for us to slow the spread of this new contagion and avoid overwhelming the healthcare system.

 We also want to update you as to our plan to offer virtual programs to continue to meet our mission of fostering curiosity, creativity and a lifelong love of learning.
 Our program team has developed a plan to deliver programs via social media and our website, incorporating a full lineup of educational videos.
 We will be creating these in house in order to highlight the variety of programs that Wonderhub offers during regular operations.
 These will include storytelling, arts and crafts, STEAM Days, Move and Groove sessions and Facebook live events.
 A schedule for these events and activities will be posted on our website.
 Our goal is to provide families with a resource to learn through play in a way that will encourage them to discover, create, wonder and feel connected to the world outside their doors.
 We know that you are our best ambassadors and encourage you to share the resources that we are able to provide with others in our community.